-You'll find multiple opportunities to conduct research as an undergraduate at Clark; it’s up to you to decide what you want to do.
+You'll find multiple opportunities to conduct research as an undergraduate at Clark; it’s up to you to decide how you want to participate.
+For instance:

-Below are some of the opportunities available to you.
+Below are some of the research opportunities available to you at Clark.

 LEEP and course-based opportunities

-Course-based options drawing upon Clark’s Liberal Education and Effective Practice (LEEP) curricular framework will provide you with the opportunity to take on increasing agency throughout your time at Clark, from the First-Year Intensive (FYI) courses to senior capstone seminars in conducting independent research.
-If you choose, you also may conduct independent research as part of Clark’s Accelerated B.A./Master's Degree program.
+Course-based options drawing upon Clark’s Liberal Education and Effective Practice (LEEP) curricular framework will allow you to progress in your research, from the First-Year Intensive (FYI) courses to senior capstone seminars in conducting independent research.

 Among the possibilities, you could: